firavoyage/blogging/readme.md

 - knowledge isn't free. you have to pay attention.
 - i have a small device in my pocket that provides access to nearly the sum total of human knowledge. i use it to get into pointless arguments with people i don't know and look at pictures of cats.
 - two drifters off to see the world. there's such a lot of world to see... for every lonely and wandering soul. there is a lucky star behind the darkness. waiting and shining with the freshest hope and warmest aura. some day. till then
-- i shall be telling this with a sigh. somewhere ages and ages hence. two roads diverged in a wood, and i— i took the one less traveled by, and that has made all the difference.
+- i shall be telling this with a sigh. somewhere ages and ages hence. two roads diverged in a wood, and i - i took the one less traveled by, and that has made all the difference.
 - many years later as he faced the firing squad. colonel aureliano buendía was to remember that distant afternoon, when his father took him to discover ice. at that time macondo was a village of twenty adobe houses, built on the bank of a river of clear water that ran along a bed of polished stones, which were white and enormous, like prehistoric eggs. the world was so recent that many things lacked names. and in order to indicate them it was necessary to point.
 - konata is a mischievous, sarcastic and eccentric, yet good-natured and friendly girl, who is very intelligent but lazy, which is why her grades are uneasy
 - idle mode... _yawn_ how boring. if you're not solving problems or writing up contributions, then don't blame me if your life is boring.